 The English for the most part applied ‘heathen’ to individuals or groups whose religious rites and rituals were polytheistic, existing outside the monotheism of the Christian, Jewish, or Muslim faiths.
-Protestants further likened Catholicism to heathen rites because of the latter’s adoration of saints.
+Protestants further likened Catholicism to heathen rites because of the Catholic Church’s adoration of saints.
 Idolatry and heathenism thus became shorthand for the unreformed Church more generally, signifying any who had strayed to corrupt or perverted notions of God.
-Richard Eden's The history of travayle in the West and East Indies (1577), a compilation of European accounts of America, Africa and Asia, included descriptions of the rites and ceremonies of the ‘heathen prince’ of Mexico, the cosmovision of the ‘heathen Giapans’, and the customs of the Mogorites who were ‘in like maner whyte and heathen’.
+Richard Eden's The history of travayle in the West and East Indies (1577), a compilation of European accounts of America, Africa, and Asia, included descriptions of the rites and ceremonies of the ‘heathen prince’ of Mexico, the cosmovision of the ‘heathen Giapans’, and the customs of the Mogorites who were ‘in like maner whyte and heathen’.
 A staunch Protestant with a notorious anti-Catholic zeal, Eden included several marginal annotations in his translation of Ludovico Varthema’s Itinerario, in which he exposed the similarities between popery and the ‘Idolater’ and ‘devilish’ Malabari religion, often using Catholic terminology to identify heathen practices.
-The use of the word in ethnographic writing displayed an awareness of the rich differences between the inhabitants of the world.
-In this way, Christians described idolatry as pervading both more ‘sophisticated’ societies, such as Hindus in India, but also the ‘primitive’ beliefs of Native Americans, whom many colonists described as having no religion save a belief in the devil.
+The use of the word in ethnographic writing displayed an awareness of the differences between the inhabitants of the world.
+In this way, Christians described idolatry as pervading both more ‘sophisticated’ societies, such as Hindus in India, but also the ‘primitive’ beliefs of Native Americans, whom colonists often described as having little religion save a belief in the devil.

 It was partly through the ‘problem’ of religious variance that English men and women articulated their beliefs about orthodoxy.
-The knowledge of differing practices among Greeks, Romans, Egyptians, North and South American Indians, Russians, and Ottomans, among others, compelled English men and women to vocalise their identities in relation to their increasing exchanges with the world beyond England.
+The knowledge of differing practices among Greeks, Romans, Egyptians, North and South American Indians, Russians, and Ottomans, among others, compelled English men and women to vocalize their identities in relation to their exchanges with the world beyond England.
 When William Biddulph recounted his travels to the East in 1609, his lengthy title promised that his travel narrative would be ‘profitable to the help of travellers, and no lesse delightfull to all persons who take pleasure to heare of the manners, government, religion, and customes of forraine and heathen countries’.
-This raises English ambiguities towards heathenism: no matter how wary they were of other global religions, Protestants and Catholics alike were compelled to acknowledge that heathens were an inevitable component of the world order.
+This raises the ambiguities towards heathenism: no matter how wary of other global religions, Protestants and Catholics were compelled to acknowledge that heathens were an inevitable component of the world order.
 Robert Brerewood divided world faiths into four (Christianity, Islam, Judaism, and heathenism), and estimated that Christians occupied only one-sixth of the inhabited world, while heathen ‘idolaters’ occupied nearly two-thirds.
-The knowledge that human beings connected with animals, the elements, and inanimate things to access divinity was both mistrusted and, given the broader cultural influence of Greco-Roman thought and Humanist neoplatonic scholarship, seen to have been instrumental to human progression towards divine knowledge.
+The knowledge that human beings connected with animals, the elements, and inanimate things to access divinity was both mistrusted and, given the broader cultural influence of Greco-Roman thought and humanist neoplatonic scholarship, seen to have been instrumental to human progression towards divine knowledge.